-It must be noted that from a handling and compaction standpoint, onsite soils containing high amounts of fines (silts and clays) are inherently more difficult to rework and are very sensitive to changes in moisture content requiring very close moisture control during placement and compaction.
+It must be noted that from a handling and compaction standpoint, on-site soils containing high amounts of fines (silts and clays) are inherently more difficult to rework and are very sensitive to changes in moisture content, requiring very close moisture control during placement and compaction.
 This will be very difficult, if not impossible, during wet and cold periods of the year.
-Additionally, the onsite soils are likely above optimum moisture content for compacting at present and would require some drying prior to recompacting.
+Additionally, the on-site soils are likely above optimum moisture content for compacting at present and would require some drying prior to recompacting.
+As an alternative, the fills may be removed and replaced with imported granular structural fill over unfrozen, proof rolled subgrade.

-Subsequent to stripping and prior to the placement of structural site grading fill, pavements, driveway, and parking slabs on grade, the prepared subgrade must be proofrolled by passing moderate-weight rubber tire-mounted construction equipment over the surface at least twice.
+Subsequent to stripping and prior to the placement of structural site grading fill, pavements, driveway, and parking slabs on grade, the prepared subgrade must be proof rolled by passing moderate-weight rubber tire-mounted construction equipment over the surface at least twice.
 If excessively soft or loose soils are encountered, they must be removed to a maximum depth of 2 feet and replaced with structural fill.
 Beneath footings, all loose and disturbed soils must be totally removed.
 Fill soils must be handled as described above.